Table of Contents

 Procurement logistics play a key role in the ecommerce supply chain, but there’s often a stronger emphasis placed on what happens after procurement, starting with receiving inventory and optimizing the supply chain from there.

-But there are ways to improve the procurement process to save on costs, speed up operations, and ultimately maintain customer satisfaction.
+But there are ways to improve the procurement process to save on costs, speed up supply chain velocity, and ultimately maintain customer satisfaction.

 Read on to learn the importance of procurement logistics, and how you can improve this stage of the supply chain to set your entire operations up for success.